kevinalencarr/find-a-band/README.md

 # Tools used

-- Currently using Visual Studio 2022
+- Visual Studio 2022, as IDE
+- Entity Framework, for migrations
+- Docker, to set up connection with SQL Server